hapax/hapax.github.io/assets/form.md

 humorously explores) --> a bit of a mouthful: an irreducible representation of the Lorentz group.
-In plain English, being a *representation* means that particles are objects with symmetries, in the same way a circle looks the same when you rotate it.
+In plain English, being a *representation* means that particles are objects with symmetries, in the same way a circle looks the same however you rotate it.
 That it is *irreducible* means that it cannot be split into smaller parts which have the same symmetry, which is the mathematical avatar